Bologna vacation rentals

 While the incredible food scene is a huge draw, Bologna’s other charms are on display when you’re not looking down at your plate.
 Recently, the so-called City of Porticos was designated a UNESCO World Heritage site.
 Musicians perform on the cobblestones of Bologna’s central piazzas while cyclists whisk by on bikes and Vespas.
 Bologna doesn’t have a leaning tower like Pisa — it has two: Asinelli and Garisenda.
 At the Fountain of Neptune in the Piazza del Nettuno, the Ancient Roman sea god towers over the city.
 North of the city center, the centuries-old Piazzola Market is where hundreds of merchants sell their wares, from fashion to flowers.

-When is the best time to stay in a vacation rental in Bologna?
+The best time to stay in a vacation rental in Bologna

 The best times to secure your Bologna vacation rental are spring and autumn, when the weather is usually sunny but milder and less humid than summer, which can get very hot.
 Businesses also often close during part of the summer so the owners can take their annual vacations, so keep this in mind if you choose to visit during this time.
 Winters are generally cool but not too cold, and since snow is rare, this may be a great time to explore the city.
 Bologna’s Christmas markets, held in the weeks leading up to the holiday, can be a festive place to do some shopping and discover Christmas delicacies.